-- A. CITY may undertake annexations in the manner provided for by law within the UGMB.
+A. CITY may undertake annexations in the manner provided for by law within the UGMB.
 CITY annexation proposals shall include adjacent road right-of-way to properties proposed for annexation.
-COUNTY shall not oppose such annexations. - B. Upon annexation, CITY shall assume jurisdiction of COUNTY roads and local access roads that are within the area annexed.
+COUNTY shall not oppose such annexations.

+B. Upon annexation, CITY shall assume jurisdiction of COUNTY roads and local access roads that are within the area annexed.
 As a condition of jurisdiction transfer for roads not built to CITY street standards on the date of the final decision on the annexation, COUNTY agrees to pay to CITY a sum of money equal to the cost of a two-inch asphaltic concrete overlay over the width of the then-existing pavement; however, if the width of pavement is less than 20 feet, the sum shall be calculated for an overlay 20 feet wide.
 The cost of asphaltic concrete overlay to be used in the calculation shall be the average of the most current asphaltic concrete overlay projects performed by each of CITY and COUNTY.
 Arterial roads will be considered for transfer on a case- by-case basis.
 Terms of transfer for arterial roads will be negotiated and agreed to by both jurisdictions.

-C. Public sewer and water shall be provided to lands within the UGMB in the manner provided in the public facility plan \dots
+C. Public sewer and water shall be provided to lands within the UGMB in the manner provided in the public facility plan . . . \ \ \

-The required notice was provided to the County at least 20 days before the Planning Commission hearing.
+The required notice was provided to the County at least 20 days before the City Commission hearing.
 The agreement requires that adjacent road rights-of-way be included within annexations.
-South Columbine Court and Salmonberry Drive are currently within the jurisdiction of Clackamas County and will remain so after this annexation occurs.
+The rights-of-way of Parrish Road and Central Point Road are already within the city limits.